mobizt/FirebaseClient/README.md

 The library code size is varied from 80k - 110k (WiFi and WiFiClientSecure excluded) depends on the build options.

-The code size is 170k lesser than old Firebase library when perform the same operations.
+The code size is 170k lesser than ancestor Firebase libraries when perform the same task.

 ## Frequently Asked Questions